Chocolate gems at a DC farmers’ market

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: March 21, 2013.
-This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area and tagged artisan, bacon, caramels, Chouquette, cranberry, dark chocolate, DC, Guiness, Irish Coffee, lemon, maple, Old Bay, Paris, rosemary, salted caramels, sea salt, Washington DC.
+This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Review and tagged artisan, bacon, caramels, Chouquette, cranberry, dark chocolate, DC, Guiness, Irish Coffee, lemon, maple, Old Bay, Paris, rosemary, salted caramels, sea salt, Washington DC.
 Bookmark the permalink.